Understanding the Code of Ethics for Nurses

 As a nurse, you must ensure that every patient has a voice, that patients understand what to expect following a new diagnosis or surgical procedure, and that people understand their options for end-of-life care, all of which can create serious ethical challenges.
 The nursing code of ethics can help you make wise decisions when confronted with any ethical dilemma, no matter where you work.
-The code of ethics is beneficial for travel nurses.
+The code of ethics is beneficial for contract nurses.
 It can help resolve ethical problems when you are new to a facility and don't have the political capital to bring attention to certain issues.

 The code of ethics for nurses helps them learn how to set professional boundaries with patients and their families.
 Nurses provide care to people when they're at their most vulnerable; not only are many of these patients sick and in need of medical care, but they also must bare their souls—and their bodies—to nurses, which can cause them to develop feelings that go beyond a professional patient-nurse relationship.

 According to the nursing code of ethics, nurses must preserve strong professional boundaries with patients and their family members.
 This means treating all patients with the same level of compassion and avoiding behavior that could be construed as inappropriate.
 Nurses are also advised to avoid spending too much time with any one patient; any time not spent on direct patient care should be spent on charting, professional development activities, or other job-related tasks.
 Dr. Mary Ann Remshardt also recommends practicing in the "zone of care," which involves treating all patients with respect, dressing professionally, and being fair to all patients.

 Ready to provide compassionate care in a new setting?
 Visit NurseChoice to search for current openings throughout the United States.